Kharkiv Public Library: Architecture

 The building is made in the Neo-Renaissance style, like many other Beketov buildings.
 Originally, the building was to be crowned with a sculpture of the ancient Greek goddess of wisdom Athena, but for an unknown reason, this was not implemented.
 The facades are decorated with pilasters of the composite order, mascarons of women, stucco with wreaths and vegetation.
 The first floor is rusticated, decorated with simpler pilasters between the windows and a wave-like pattern on the cornice.
 The main entrance is framed by a portico and lion mascarons.
 The additional entrance is less decorative, but the original wooden doors have been preserved there.
 The gate leading to the courtyard from the right wing of the building was walled up during the years of Soviet occupation.
-Above them is acaryatid.
+Above them is a caryatid.

 Inside the library, the original interiors have been preserved: marble stairs with a wrought-iron fence, a skylight with a stained glass window (destroyed by a Russian missile strike in 2022), wall framing.
 Of particular interest is the main reading room.
 It is made in the Neo-Renaissance style, the walls and ceiling are richly decorated with stucco, decorated with pilasters, on their capitals you can see female mascarons.
 On the ceiling you can see stucco torches, mascarons of women and plant stucco around a large white canvas.
 Probably, there used to be a fresco on it, as in many other interiors by Beketov.

 The extension to the library building from Mykolaivska Street stylistically repeats the original building.
 The high-rise extension in the courtyard and from Korolenko Lane, which has become one of the dominants of the city center, is a large book depository.
 It was built in 1970-1980 in the Brutalist style.
 The facade is completely devoid of decoration, only the windows separate the huge reinforced concrete building.